pymupdf/PyMuPDF-Optional-Material/docs/shape.rst

       PDF only: Insert text into the specified rectangle.
 The text will be split into lines and words and then filled into the available space, starting from one of the four rectangle corners, which depends on ``rotate``.
 Line feeds will be respected as well as multiple spaces will be.

-      :arg rect-like rect: the area to use.
+      :arg rect_like rect: the area to use.
 It must be finite and not empty.

       :arg str/sequence buffer: the text to be inserted.
 Must be specified as a string or a sequence of strings.
 Line breaks are respected also when occurring in a sequence entry.